k-Mutual Visibility in Graphs: Notations and preliminaries

 A shortest path between two vertices of a graph is called a geodesic.
 The distance between vertices $u$ and $v$ in $G$, denoted by $d_G(u,v)$, is the length of a geodesic joining them.
 The diameter of a graph $G$, written as ${\rm diam}(G)$, is the maximum distance between any pair of vertices of $G$.
 Let $G$ be a graph.
-A subgraph $H$ of $G$ is said to be convex if for every pair of vertices $u,v\in V(H)$, every shortest $(u,v)$-path in $G$ is entirely contained in $H$.
-Equivalently, $H$ is convex if $d_H(u,v)=d_G(u,v)$ for all $u,v\in V(H)$.
-For a vertex set $S\subseteq V(G)$, the convex hull of $S$, denoted by $\mathrm{hull}_G(S)$, is the smallest convex subgraph of $G$ containing $S$.
+A subgraph $H$ of $G$ is said to be \emph{convex} if, for every pair of vertices $u,v\in V(H)$, every shortest $(u,v)$-path in $G$ is contained in $H$.
+Moreover, if $H$ is convex, then $d_H(u,v)=d_G(u,v)$ for all $u,v\in V(H)$.
+For a vertex set $S\subseteq V(G)$, the \emph{convex hull} of $S$, denoted by $\mathrm{hull}_G(S)$, is the smallest convex subgraph of $G$ containing $S$.
 Equivalently, $\mathrm{hull}_G(S)$ is obtained by iteratively adding to $S$ all vertices that lie on a shortest path in $G$ between two vertices already in the set.
 When the ambient graph $G$ is clear from the context, we write $\mathrm{hull}(S)$.

-A set $S\subseteq V(G)$ is said to be in general position if no vertex of $S$ lies on a shortest path between two other vertices of $S$.
+A set $S\subseteq V(G)$ is said to be in \emph{general position} if no vertex of $S$ lies on a shortest path between two other vertices of $S$.
 Equivalently, $S$ is in general position if for every three distinct vertices $u,v,w\in S$, the vertex $v$ does not belong to any shortest $(u,w)$-path in $G$.
-The general position number of $G$, denoted by $gp(G)$, is the maximum cardinality of a general position set in $G$.
+The \emph{general position number} of $G$, denoted by $gp(G)$, is the maximum cardinality of a general position set in $G$.

-A block of $G$ is a maximal $2$-connected subgraph of $G$.
+A \emph{block} of $G$ is a maximal $2$-connected subgraph of $G$.
 We denote by $\mathcal{B}$ the set of all blocks of $G$.
-The block--cutpoint graph of $G$ is the bipartite graph $H$ whose vertex set is partitioned into two parts $A$ and $\mathcal{B}'$, where $A$ consists of the articulation vertices of $G$ and $\mathcal{B}'$ consists of a vertex $b$ for each block $B \in \mathcal{B}$.
+The \emph{block-cutpoint graph} of $G$ is the bipartite graph $H$ whose vertex set is partitioned into two parts $A$ and $\mathcal{B}'$, where $A$ consists of the articulation vertices of $G$ and $\mathcal{B}'$ consists of a vertex $b$ for each block $B \in \mathcal{B}$.
 For $b \in \mathcal{B}'$ an edge $vb$ is included in $H$ if and only if $v \in A \cap V(B)$, where $B$ is the block corresponding to the vertex $b$.
-It is well known that if $G$ is connected, then its block--cutpoint graph is a tree.
-A graph $G$ is called a block graph if every block of $G$ is a clique.
+It is well known that if $G$ is connected, then its block-cutpoint graph is a tree.
+A graph $G$ is called a \emph{block graph} if every block of $G$ is a clique.

+Let $G$ and $H$ be two graphs.
+The \emph{corona} of $G$ and $H$, denoted by $G \odot H$, is the graph obtained by taking one copy of $G$ and $|V(G)|$ copies of $H$, and for each vertex $v$ in $G$, joining $v$ to each vertex in the corresponding copy of $H$ associated with $v$.

-\section{Mutual $k$-Visibility in a Graph}
+\section{$k$-Mutual Visibility in a Graph}